 - Batter Consistency :- One of the ways to check the consistency of batter is to try to drop it in the bowl from a height, about 6-7 inches , it should fall is continuously, similar to how a lace or ribbon flows.

-- Piping the Jalebi :- You could use a Ziploc bag with a hole cut up at the end to make the jalebis, but I find using the squeeze bottle much easier since if you keep on pressing the Ziploc bag, after a few batches, the hole becomes large in size and the jalebis become very very thick.
+- Piping the Jalebi :-You could use a Ziploc bag with a small opening to make the jalebi.
+However, I find using the squeeze bottle much easier since if you keep on pressing the ziploc bag, after a few batches, the hole becomes large in size and the jalebis become very very thick.
 I find the ziploc method quite messy too.
-The squeezable bottles are available in baking aisle for a couple of dollars.
-But trust me, really easy to work with.
-Attaching a nozzle to a piping bag works fine too, just keep in mind that the thickness of the jalebis will depend on the nozzle size.
+The squeezable bottles are available in baking aisle.
+Attaching a nozzle to a piping bag works fine too,keep in mind that the thickness of the jalebis will depend on the nozzle size.
 Do not use a very big size nozzle since the jalebis will not cook properly.

-- While frying if the temperature of oil is too hot, the jalebis will come up sizzling, the batter will tear or have bubbles all over, it might every scatter in the oil and jalebis will turn over crisp and not absorb syrup properly.
+- Oil Temerature - While frying if the temperature of oil is too hot, the jalebis will come up sizzling, the batter will tear or have bubbles all over, it might every scatter in the oil and jalebis will turn over crisp and not absorb syrup properly.
 If the oil temperature is too low, then jalebis will remain flat and raw inside.
-Once you start frying, it will take you 1-2 minutes to know the right temperature of oil, the jalebis should come up within few seconds (2-3secs) of piping into oil and swell as you fry but at the same time do not get too brown.
+Once you start frying, it will take you 1-2 minutes to get a feel of the right temperature of oil, the jalebis should come up within few seconds (2-3secs) of piping into oil and swell as you fry but at the same time do not get too brown.
 Don't worry I also had few over brown ones, so you will know when its right.

 - Texture of Jalebis :- The right texture of the jalebis is crispy on outside, if you take a bite, you will notice the tubular crossection filled with syrup.
 Without getting more technical,just know that they are not meant to be soft.

 - Jalebis can be stored for 2-3 days.
 Do not refrigerate.
 Just store at room temperature.
-I however, do not recommend or prefer storing them.
-Make small batches and serve rightaway.
+However, I do not recommend or prefer storing them, the texture is pretty off once they are cold.
+Make small batches and serve rightaway while still warm.

 Ingredients